oracle/weblogic-remote-console/site/console_uidesign.md

 ## Separation of Configuration and Runtime Data <a name ="separation"></a>
 Unlike the WebLogic Server Administration Console, which has pages that combine the configuration and runtime data, the Remote Console has separate pages for each.
 For example, in the Remote Console:
   * The Servers table under Environment in the Configuration perspective shows all the configured servers (in the 'edit' tree), but does not show whether each server is running.
+  * The Server States table in the Monitoring perspective lists all the servers, both configured and dynamic, (in the Administration Server's 'server config' tree) and the status of each server.
+This page also provides control operations to change the state of the servers.
   * The Running Servers table in the Monitoring perspective lists the servers (in the Administration Server's 'server config' tree) that are currently running.
-  * The Server States table in the Monitoring perspective lists all the servers, both configured and dynamic, (in the Administration Server's 'server config' tree) and the status of each server.

 You can navigate easily between the two perspectives using the drop-down list in the breadcrumbs and the icons in the NavStrip on the left.